There is no language instinct

 3.a “Language mutants”

-Pinker publicizes research by Myrna Gopnik (e.g. 1990), who located a multi-generation family, many members of which are alleged to share a congenital disability specific to grammar.
+Pinker publicized research by Myrna Gopnik (e.g. 1990), who located a multi-generation family, many members of which are alleged to share a congenital disability specific to grammar.
 Gopnik, and Pinker, claim that the affected individuals cannot generalize from particular inflected forms (e.g. watched, dressed, washed) to general rules (such as the rule for forming past tenses).
-Pinker further claims that “Most of the [affected individuals] were average in intelligence” (1994: 324).
+Pinker further claimed that “Most of the [affected individuals] were average in intelligence” (1994: 324).

 An inherited disability affecting just language structure might be evidence for the relevant aspects of language structure being innate in normal individuals.
 But this family was studied in greater depth by another team, who found (Vargha-Khadem 1995) that Gopnik’s and Pinker’s claims do not stand up: